ga-chicago/wdi-ocr/01_front_end_fundamentals/advanced-arrays.md

 # Advanced Arrays and Methods

-## Learning Objectives

 - Define a method
 - Understand what an array is and why they're useful